How to Manage Your Business Opening Hours on Google Business Profile

 You can mark this within the direct edit interface via the ‘Business information’ section:

-When you do this, opening hours will stop showing on your GBP listing:
+When you do this, opening hours will stop showing on your GBP listing.

 Like many elements of a Google Business Profile, opening hours are subject to third-party edits:

-But it’s also possible that Google is pulling data from a third-party website—so check your business listings in places like Yelp and Facebook to see if incorrect opening times are being scraped from those sources.
+It’s also possible that Google is pulling data from a third-party website—so check your business listings in places like Yelp and Facebook to see if incorrect opening times are being scraped from those sources.

 If Google accepts any third-party edits, then—if you’ve signed up for notifications—you’ll get an email from Google saying that your opening times have changed based on those edits: